Alice White (writer): Work

-Between 1930–1934, White taught English and dramatics at Mary C. Wheeler School in Providence, RI.
-Working with fellow teacher Janet E Tobitt, she published her first book One Act Trips Abroad in 1931.
+Between 1930 and 1934, White taught English and dramatics at Mary C. Wheeler School in Providence, RI.
+Working with fellow teacher Janet E Tobitt, she published her first book, One Act Trips Abroad in 1931.
 They would go on to write four books together.
 She taught English and dramatics at Greenwich Academy, CN from 1938 to 1941.
 In 1941, White and Tobitt taught intensive folk-dance and dramatics courses at Purdue University, Indiana.

 In 1943, White joined the American Red Cross as an assistant Program Director.
 She was stationed in Capri, Italy, Germany, England and North Africa.
 From 1947 – 1948 she taught at the University of Kentucky.
-She worked for the US Government’s Information and Education Department in Germany and England, returning to the USA in 1953.
+She worked for the US Government's Information and Education Department in Germany and England, returning to the US in 1953.

-In 1961, White and Coe established May White Corporation, through which they developed and sold Grandmother’s Favourite Furniture Cream, based on a recipe from White’s mother, and Wurry Beads, Lucite imitations of Worry beads.
+In 1961, White and Coe established May White Corporation, through which they developed and sold Grandmother’s Favourite Furniture Cream, based on a recipe from White's mother, and Wurry Beads, Lucite imitations of Worry beads.

 She was a member of the Paravent Theatrical Company in Providence, RI and performed in several off-Broadway theatre productions in New York as well as in New Jersey and New England.
-Between 1976–1986 White and Coe wrote, produced and performed two two-woman shows Music Hall Favourites and Oscar Wilde and Wonderful as Coe-White Associates, appearing in New York and New Jersey.
-In 1989, White presented Ladies and Other Females, a one-woman show including excerpts from Shakespeare and Noel Coward.
+Between 1976 and 1986 White and Coe wrote, produced and performed two two-woman shows Music Hall Favourites and Oscar Wilde and Wonderful as Coe-White Associates, appearing in New York and New Jersey.
+In 1989, White presented Ladies and Other Females, a one-woman show including excerpts from Shakespeare and Noël Coward.